queryluke/masseffect-5e-data/data/powers/dominate.md

   description: While the creature is dominated, it takes 4d6 psychic damage at the end of its turn.
 This damage
     bypasses shields and does not proc an opportunity to end Dominate.
 ---
-Target an organic creature within 30m.
+Target an organic creature within <me-distance length="90" />.
 It must succeed on a Wisdom saving throw or it becomes Dominated (it is considered
 <me-condition id="charmed"/> and can't use spells or abilities).
 If you or creatures that are friendly to you are fighting it, it has advantage
 on the saving throw.